WHAT IS AN ALASKA MASTER GARDENER?

 MAT-SU DISTRICT MASTER GARDENER PROGRAM/CLASSES

 Master Gardener classes in the Mat-Su Valley are usually taught in the fall, during evening hours one night a week from mid-September through early December.
-If you couldn't attend the Fall 2013 Class, those interested in attending the Fall 2014 Class, can sign up on our Master Gardener Interest List.
+Those interested in attending can sign up on our Master Gardener Interest List.
 Those on the interest list will receive an early invitation to register for the next class.

 WHAT OPPORTUNITIES ARE THERE FOR VOLUNTEERING?